HomeSpan/SomfyPlus/docs/README.md

 SomfyPlus is a universal, multi-channel, HomeKit Controller for Somfy RTS Motorized Window Shades and Patio Screens.
 Runs on an ESP32 device as an Arduino sketch.
 Built with [HomeSpan](https://github.com/HomeSpan/HomeSpan).

-> :warning: This is an intermediate-level project that assumes you are already familiar with HomeSpan, including how to: compile Arduino sketches using the HomeSpan Library; configure a HomeSpan device with your home network's WiFi Credentials; pair a HomeSpan device to HomeKit; use the HomeSpan Command Line Interface (CLI); use the HomeSpan Control Button and Status LED.
-If you are unfamiliar with these processes, or just need a refresher, please visit the [HomeSpan](https://github.com/HomeSpan/HomeSpan) and review [Getting Started with HomeSpan](https://github.com/HomeSpan/HomeSpan/blob/master/docs/GettingStarted.md) before tackling this project.
-Note SomfyPlus does not require to you to develop any of your own HomeSpan code (the sketch contains everything your need), but you nevertheless may want to first try out some of the [HomeSpan Tutorials](https://github.com/HomeSpan/HomeSpan/blob/master/docs/Tutorials.md) to ensure HomeSpan operates as expected in your environment.

-Hardware used for this project:

-* An ESP32 board, such as the [Adafruit HUZZAH32 – ESP32 Feather Board](https://www.adafruit.com/product/3405)
-* An RFM69 Transceiver, such as this [RFM69HCW FeatherWing](https://www.sparkfun.com/products/10534) from Adafruit
-* Three pushbuttons (normally-open) to serve as the Somfy UP, DOWN, and MY buttons (the MY button also serves as the HomeSpan Control Button)
-* One LED and current-limiting resistor to serve as the HomeSpan Status LED
-* One LED and current-limiting resistor to provide visual feedback when RFM69 is transmitting Somfy RTS signals

 ## Overview

 Somfy motors are widely used in automated window shades, patios screens, and porch awnings.
 And though there are many different models, almost all are controlled with an RF system called RTS ([Radio Technology Somfy](https://asset.somfy.com/Document/dcb579ff-df8d-47d8-a288-01e06a4480ab_RTS_Brochure_5-2019.pdf)) that uses Somfy RF controllers, such as the 5-channel [Somfy Tellis RTS](https://www.somfysystems.com/en-us/products/1810633/telis-rts).